AnjelicaB/FireSim/README.md

 # FireSim
 Working in Firesim to analyse memory behavior of various SoCs.
-This repository contains all necessary changes
+This repository summarizes all key updates.
+To view my working repository go to [chipyard-a](https://github.com/AnjelicaB/chipyard-a.git)

 ## Prefetching/Dependencies
 - Chipyard 1.11.0 (this version of chipyard supports the most recent version of Firesim, but does not support full Gemmini functionalities)